Hagar Schon Aaronson Shrieve: Formation

 After the release of Journey's Frontiers in early 1983, guitarist Neal Schon decided to pursue another project with vocalist/guitarist Sammy Hagar.
 Hagar had released his Three Lock Box album in late 1982 and afterwards took a three-month safari vacation in Africa.
 Schon and Hagar then began looking for other musicians to complete the band.
 In an interview from mid-1983, Schon talked about the band's formation: "Sammy and I just get along so well.
 We're already working on an album together, and it's a killer!
 Right now we have Denny Carmassi, who used to work with Sammy on drums, and we're looking for a bassist.
 We worked a bit with Tom Petersson, but I guess he had other commitments."

 Schon went on the Frontiers tour with Journey from February to September 1983, and then reconvened with Hagar.
 By this time, Carmassi had left the band to join Heart, and the remaining two band members became Kenny Aaronson on bass and Michael Shrieve on drums.
 Shrieve and Schon had played together in Santana in the early 1970s.

 Through the Fire

-To record their album, the band played live dates from November 9, 1983 to November 21, 1983 at the Warfield Theatre.
-Two of the dates, November 14 and November 15 in San Francisco, California were recorded and broadcast by MTV.
+To record their album, the band played live dates in the San Francisco Bay Area from November 9, 1983, to November 21, 1983.
+Two of the dates, November 14 and November 15 at the Civic Center in San Jose, California were recorded and broadcast by MTV.
 This footage was aired at least once but was never released on official videotapes or DVDs.
 The album Through the Fire was edited in-studio to reduce the crowd noise, but otherwise was left as recorded.

 A full concert of the band was also aired on the radio as a Westwood One broadcast.
 The original tracks that did not make the album include: "Movin' In for the Kill", "Tough Enough", "Through the Eyes of Love", "Hope and Fear", "What Will Never Be", and "Since You Came" (later revisited by Hagar as "The Love" on Red Voodoo (1999).